ccorsano/TwitchAchievementTrackerExtension/README.md

 dotnet user-secrets set "twitch:ExtensionSecrets:0" "<your_twitch_extension_secret>"
 dotnet user-secrets set "config:EncryptionSecret" "<a_random_string_used_as_encryption_password>"
 dotnet user-secrets set "xapi:XApiKey" "<a_default_xapius_api_key>"
+dotnet user-secrets set "steam:WebApiKey" "<a_default_steam_api_key>"
 ```

 #### xapi.us configuration
 - xapi.XApiKey : Private xapi.us Key, only used for configuration calls where the streamer's key is not yet available.
   ENV var name: xapi__XApiKey

+#### Steam configuration
+- steam.WebApiKey : Private Steam WebApiKey, only used for configuration calls where the streamer's key is not yet available.
+  ENV var name: steam__WebApiKey

 #### Twitch configuration
 - twitch.ExtensionSecrets : List of enabled Twitch extension secret keys, used to validate Extension calls